Sabrinas Organizing

 • Visit our other organizing small spaces posts.

-Here are seven book storage (Affiliate Link) solutions for small spaces.
+Here are seven book storage (affiliate) solutions for small spaces.

 Use a bookshelf as a headboard.

-There are lots of headboards (Affiliate Link) that house freestanding bookshelves (Affiliate Link) out there.
+Many headboards (affiliate) feature freestanding bookshelves (affiliate).
 Here is an example of one.

 Transitional bedroom with headboard bookcase